SAP-samples/cloud-extension-s4hana-business-process/mission/create-software-tests/create-ui-tests.md

 6. Deploy your application as :
     ```
-    mbt build -p=cf
+    mbt build
     cf deploy mta_archives/BusinessPartnerValidation_1.0.0.mtar
     ```

 6. In the root folder, create a **.env** file.
-In this file you need to define the urls needed as evironment variables.
+In this file you need to define some of the urls needed as evironment variables.
 For this you will need both the org and space name.
 In your terminal execute:
     ```
         cf target
     ```